- About Bernstein Medical

 The 21st Annual Scientific Meeting of the International Society of Hair Restoration Surgery was held in San Francisco from October 13 through 26, 2013.
-The meeting covers the most important scientific and clinical advances in the field of surgical hair restoration.
+The meeting covers the most important scientific and clinical advances in surgical hair restoration.

-Dr. Bernstein was honored to deliver the keynote address at the ARTAS International Users Forum in San Francisco, California.
-Dr. Bernstein’s presentation, “Follicular Unit Extraction: Then and Now,” was a review of the evolution of surgical hair restoration from Follicular Unit Transplantation (FUT) through Follicular Unit Extraction (FUE) to the cutting edge technique of Robotic-FUE.
+Dr. Bernstein was honored to deliver the keynote address at the ARTAS International Users Forum in San Francisco.
+“Follicular Unit Extraction: Then and Now,” reviewed the evolution of surgical hair restoration from FUT through FUE to the cutting edge technique of Robotic-FUE.

 Q: How do you make the recipient sites in a hair transplant? — N.P., New Delhi, India

 A: I make the recipient sites using 19-, 20-, 21- and 22-gauge needles.
 The higher the number, the finer the needle.
 The hairline is done with a 21-gauge, which is really very tiny.
 Eyebrow sites are created with a 22-.
 When one draws blood in a routine blood test, an 18-g needle is used and, of course, there are no residual marks.
 The instruments we use are significantly finer than this.